kylele3221/recipe-rating-prediction/index.md

 **Improvement over Baseline:**

-Our final model outperformed the baseline (mean-only) model by capturing both individual effects of calories and sugar, as well as their interaction and the diminishing returns of very high calorie counts.
+Our final model outperformed the baseline model by capturing both individual effects of calories and sugar, as well as their interaction and the diminishing returns of very high calorie counts.
 The improvement in MSE demonstrates that thoughtful feature engineering and regularization meaningfully increased predictive power.

 **Interpretation:**

-By engineering features that reflect real-world nutrition effects and carefully tuning the regularization, our model achieves a better fit and avoids overfitting, providing more credible and useful predictions for recipe ratings based on nutrition.
+By engineering features that reflect real world nutrition effects and carefully tuning the regularization, our model achieves a better fit and avoids overfitting, providing more credible and useful predictions for recipe ratings based on nutrition.

 ---